The Spotlight Principle™

 “Who are we rooting for?”

-That question stayed with me throughout my career in television and later, in branding.
+That question stayed with me throughout my career in television and later in branding because it revealed something simple:

 People pay attention when something meaningful is at risk.